WoodWing/assets_webhook_digital_components/README.md

-# elvis_plugin_article_components
+# assets_webhook_digital_components

 ## Installation
-The server can either be installed on the Elvis Server or on a separate machine.
+The server can either be installed on the Assets Server or on a separate machine.

 * Clone or download this package.
 * Open src/config.ts and configure the settings.
 You can either configure the settings in this config file or by setting environment variables.